vidstack/player/apps/site/app/docs/[lib]/player/components/buttons/[4]fullscreen-button/page.md

 {% code_preview name="usage" copyHighlight=true highlight="html:3|react:6" /%}

 {% callout type="danger" %}
-The `data-hidden` attribute will be present on this element in the event fullscreen cannot be requested (not supported by environment or provider).
+The `aria-hidden='true'` attribute will be present on this element in the event fullscreen cannot be requested (not supported by environment or provider).
 The button's `display` property will be set to `none`, so it'll be removed from the layout; therefore, you should account for the button not being displayed in your design.